bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_1-AbsalomGangWar.md

 ## Tattle Tails

 Gereon's 'trusted establishment' ended up being a higher end gentleman's club.
-Taraea was not amused,
+Clearly uncomfortable Taraea inquired,
 >"A strip club?
 This is your idea of a 'trusted establishment', Gereon?"

 Gereon just winked at the lashunta and flashed a roguish grin.
 Then turning to the hostess, he beamed his identification and instructed,